larelgit/windowsop/Main/Readme/Main.md

 ## Interrupt Affinity

+Optimizing your Windows system involves manipulating the Interrupt Affinity of your drivers.
+This guide will take you through the process using Microsoft’s Interrupt-Affinity Policy Tool.

-Using Microsoft’s [Interrupt-Affinity Policy Tool](https://docs.microsoft.com/en-us/windows-hardware/drivers/download-the-wdk) (backup link), you can set affinity for a driver’s interrupts.
-Do not go overboard as you can make the system perform worse if you randomly start changing affinities.
-Ideally, each device should have its own core or left alone if you have already dedicated your most important devices to every available core.
+**Note:** Be cautious not to overdo setting affinities, as it can degrade your system performance if done incorrectly.
+A good rule of thumb is to assign each device its own core, or leave them alone if your most important devices are already assigned to all available cores.

-Changing the interrupt affinity of some drivers may prevent you from booting.
-If this is the case, use recovery mode to boot from the last known good configuration.
+**Warning:** Changing the interrupt affinity of some drivers may prevent your system from booting.
+If this happens, boot in recovery mode to revert to the last known good configuration.

+### Installation

-Default install dir: `“C:\Program Files (x86)\Microsoft Corporation\Interrupt Affinity Policy Tool”` (use the x64 executable)
+The default installation directory is: `C:\Program Files (x86)\Microsoft Corporation\Interrupt Affinity Policy Tool` (use the x64 executable).

-### Steps to Configure Interrupt Affinity

-1. Install Interrupt-Affinity Policy Tool, then run as an admin.
+1. Install the Interrupt-Affinity Policy Tool, then run as administrator.
-2. Open Device Manager and click “View” → ”Devices by connection”.
-Then expand all devices, as you will need this to see which devices are connected to which port/bridge.
+2. Open Device Manager and navigate to `View > Devices by connection`.
+Expand all devices to see which devices are connected to which port/bridge.
-3. If you open the properties of the device, it will show the location “PCI bus #, device #, function #,” you will need this in case multiple devices share the same name (e.g., two xHCI controllers, both named “USB xHCI Compliant Host Controller”)
+3. For each device, open its properties to view the location in the format: `“PCI bus #, device #, function #”`.
+This information is crucial when dealing with devices that share the same name (e.g., two xHCI controllers, both named `“USB xHCI Compliant Host Controller”`).

+### Setting Affinity

-4. Select a driver and click “Set Mask” (this is for `IrqPolicySpecifiedProcessors`).
+1. Select a driver and click `Set Mask`.
+This is for `IrqPolicySpecifiedProcessors`.
-5. Select the core you want the driver to be executed on.
+2. Select the core you want the driver to execute on.
-6. If you have HT or SMT, use only one SMT sibling (i.e., CPUs 0/1 are SMT siblings, only use 0 or 1 but not both).
+3. If you have Hyper-Threading (HT) or Simultaneous Multithreading (SMT), use only one SMT sibling (i.e. CPUs 0/1 are SMT siblings, only use 0 or 1 but not both).
-7. Press the “Advanced…” button for other choices (not useful unless you have drivers that use MSI-X or you have a multi-socket system).
+4. Press the `Advanced...` button for more options.
+This is not typically necessary unless you have drivers that use MSI-X or you have a multi-socket system.
-8. Do not restart drivers for storage devices or root ports with storage devices attached, restart your PC instead to prevent the risk of data corruption.
+5. Do not restart drivers for storage devices or root ports with storage devices attached.
+Instead, restart your PC to prevent the risk of data corruption.
-9. Use xperf to see if the affinities have been set properly, see below for xperf script.
+6. Use `xperf` to verify if the affinities have been set correctly.
+See below for an `xperf` script.

+### Special Cases

+Non-MSI-X drivers perform best when their affinity is set to a single core (`IrqPolicySpecifiedProcessors`).
+If a device uses MSI-X, it will use `IRQPolicySpreadMessagesAcrossAllCores` by design, regardless of the affinity you set.
+To force an MSI-X device to a specific core, you must set its message limit to 1 via MSI Util.
+Remember to reset the affinity every time you update a driver (such as your GPU driver).

+#### Examples of devices to change:

+- **GPU**: Setting the graphics card to a single core gives the best performance, but setting it to a busy core will degrade performance.
+Determine the optimal core through benchmarking.
+- **USB controllers (xHCI/EHCI)**
+- **Audio controllers**: This does not apply to USB audio devices; change USB controller interrupt affinity instead.
+- **Network controller**: When using RSS, set to `IrqPolicySpreadMessagesAcrossAllProcessors`.
+Also, change `RssBaseCpu` as interrupts will always land on the `RssBaseCpu` first, then each consecutive CPU (depending on how many RSS CPUs).
+You can change `RssBaseCpu` via the GUI from Device Manager under your network adapter’s properties.
+If the setting is unavailable, create a dword using `regedit` called `“RssBaseCpu" under `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\Ndis\Parameters`, then enter the number for the corresponding CPU (e.g., 3).